 The Public Defender's Office was created in 1969 to comply with the United States Supreme Court rulings requiring the provision of attorneys to persons charged in criminal cases.
 We provide this service in all the Courts including Superior Court, State Court, Juvenile Court, Magistrate Court, all Accountability Courts, all diversion programs, and all Appellate Courts.
 We are the second largest office in Georgia and with a staff of 94, including attorneys, investigators, social workers, administrative assistants, paralegals, and an interpreter, we work to provide excellent legal representation to our clients.
-In addition to having a dedicated Juvenile Division, Superior Court Division, State Court Division and Early Representation Division, we have the following specialized divisions: Senate Bill 440 in which we represent children charged as adults; Behavioral Health in which we represent clients who suffer from serious mental illness; Accountability Courts in which we represent clients in Drug Courts, Mental Health Courts, DUI Courts, and Veteran's Court; Appellate in which we represent clients in their appeals; Complex Litigation in which we represent clients charged with the most serious and high profile crimes; Cases Involving Children in which we help clients with the collateral consequences that often comes with an arrest or conviction in a criminal case.
+In addition to having a dedicated Juvenile Division, Superior Court Division, State Court Division and Early Representation Division, we have the following specialized divisions: Senate Bill 440 in which we represent children charged as adults; Behavioral Health in which we represent clients who suffer from serious mental illness; Accountability Courts in which we represent clients in Drug Courts, Mental Health Courts, DUI Courts, and Veteran's Court; Appellate in which we represent clients in their appeals; Complex Litigation in which we represent clients charged with the most serious and high profile crimes; Cases Involving Children in which we represent clients charged with crimes against children; and our Second Chances Program in which we help clients with the collateral consequences that often comes with an arrest or conviction in a criminal case.